Learning Neural Acoustic Fields

 We first validate that we can capture environmental acoustics at unseen emitter-listener positions.

 \textbf{Baselines.} We compare our model against two widely used high performance audio coding methods: Advanced Audio Coding (AAC) and Xiph Opus.
+We use low bitrates in order to attempt to approach the storage costs for our NAF.
 For each method, we apply both linear and nearest neighbor interpolation to the coded acoustic fields.
 Both linear and nearest neighbor approaches are widely used~\citep{savioja1999creating,raghuvanshi2010precomputed,porschmann2020comparison} in modeling of spatial audio.
-We also compare sharing and using individual local geometric features in our NAFs.
+We further implement the binaural DSP baseline described by~\citep{richard2020neural}, which uses the image source method and a KEMAR HRTF.
+We also compare the listener and emitter either sharing or using individual local geometric features in our NAFs.

 Each method is provided with the same train-test split.
-We visualize the acoustic fields produced by each method in \fig{fig:full}.
-For additional details please see section~\ref{sec:compression} of the appendix.
+We visualize the acoustic fields produced by different methods in \fig{fig:full}.
+Details of our baselines can be found in the supplementary section G.